 An application to the APVMA for active constituent approval or product registration typically contains a number of distinct parts, including data for chemistry and manufacture, toxicology relating to public health and occupational health and safety (OHS), residues, environmental safety, and product efficacy.
-The APVMA and its external advisory agencies perform risk assessments of various parts of the application, assessing both hazard (ie. the intrinsic toxicity of the chemical) and the likely extent of exposure to the chemical.
+The APVMA perform risk assessments for the application, assessing both hazard (ie the intrinsic toxicity of the chemical) and the likely extent of exposure to the chemical.

 These assessments determine how toxic a chemical or product is (to humans and to plants and animals in the environment) and the extent to which people, plants or animals are likely to be exposed to the chemical when it is used according to the proposed label.